Cuh4/Cuh4/readme.md

 <h3>
     <p align="center">
-        <a href="https://github.com/Cuh4/messageFetch">Message Fetch</a>
+        <a href="https://github.com/Cuh4/QuoteBot">Quote Bot</a>
     </p>
 </h3>

 <p align="center">
-    Discord bot that retrieves x amount of messages in a specified channel and dumps it into a .json file.
-Somewhat configurable.
-Quite rushed, but the code is nice.
+    A Discord bot that saves messages as quotes when instructed through slash commands.
+A random or specific quote can then be retrieved at any time.
 </p>

 #